kalrnlo/luau-site/_pages/sandbox.md

 toc: true
 ---

 Luau is safe to embed.
-Broadly speaking, this means that even in the face of untrusted (and in Roblox case, actively malicious) code, the language and the standard library don't allow unsafe access to the underlying system, and don't have known bugs that allow escaping out of the sandbox (e.g. to gain native code execution through ROP gadgets et al).
+Broadly speaking, this means that even in the face of untrusted (and in case, actively malicious) code, the language and the standard library don't allow unsafe access to the underlying system, and don't have known bugs that allow escaping out of the sandbox (e.g. to gain native code execution through ROP gadgets et al).
 Additionally, the VM provides extra features to implement isolation of privileged code from unprivileged code and protect one from the other; this is important if the embedding environment decides to expose some APIs that may not be safe to call from untrusted code, for example because they do provide controlled access to the underlying system or risk PII exposure through fingerprinting etc.

 This safety is achieved through a combination of removing features from the standard library that are unsafe, adding features to the VM that make it possible to implement sandboxing and isolation, and making sure the implementation is safe from memory safety issues using fuzzing.